DataBora/elusion/README.md

 Elusion is a high-performance **DataFrame** / **Data Engineering** library designed for in-memory data formats such as **CSV**, **EXCEL**, **JSON**, **XML**, **PARQUET**, **DELTA**, as well as for **Microsoft Fabric - OneLake** connection, **Microsoft SharePoint** connection, **Microsoft Azure Blob Storage** connections, **Postgres Database** connection, **MySql Database** connection, and **REST API**'s for creating **JSON files** which can be forwarded to DataFrame, with advanced query results caching abilities with **Redis** and **Native cashing**.

-This Library is mostly focused on Microsoft Stack, designed to be used for Business Data Engineering with reasonable file sizes, with focus on accuracy, user experience by auto-creating schema and simplified query usage (which is very CPU intensive).
-Elusion is not made for Data Science nor Machine Learning 1TB and 500 columns datasets.
+This Library is mostly focused on **Microsoft Stack**, designed to be used for **Business Data Engineering** with reasonable file sizes, with focus on accuracy, user experience by auto-creating schema and simplified query usage.
+Elusion is NOT made for Data Science, nor Machine Learning, 1TB and 500 columns datasets.

 All of the DataFrame operations can be placed in PipelineScheduler for automated Data Engineering Pipelines.